 Through observations (12 people in 3 locations), interviews (5), and an online survey (32 responses) five key concerns were identified.
 These findings informed how and when people use reminders (both digital and by hand), how they feel about pain, when and how they exercise, and how they search for health information.
 Based on this research, two personas and user stories were developed.

-With these key personas in mind, I developed flows, followed by an iterative process of sketches, wireframes, and mockups, which were tested in PopApp and InVision.
-Through the development of a moodboard, branding, and further testing, a visual style was applied, keeping in mind the principles of reliability, encouragement, and welcoming.
+With these key personas in mind, I developed flows, followed by an iterative process of sketches, wireframes, and mockups, which were tested in PopApp and Invision.
+Through the development of a moodboard, branding, and further testing, a visual style was applied, keeping in mind the principles: inviting, reliability, accessibility, and encouragement.

 Browse more projects